SaintAttila/attila/doc/automation policies.md

 we permit multiple policies to coexist on a single server?
 If so, how does attila know which policies are in effect for a given automation?
-And won't we then have to support multiple different policy profiles, rather than the single profile we assume, where automations are housed in ~/.automation and we use the unique automation.ini global configuration?
+And won't we then have to support multiple different policy profiles, rather than the single profile we assume, where_clause automations are housed in ~/.automation and we use the unique automation.ini global configuration?
 Before design continues, we need to determine precisely what it is that attila hopes to achieve.
 What are the design goals?
 What are the assumptions?
 Do we only support one shop per server,